MKme/ResQ/README.md

-# RESQ Open Source Wifi based Search and Rescue Device
+# RESQ Open Source Wifi based Search and Rescue Devices
 Moving super secret source to Git for sharing on Hackaday- time to give ths project away